 Do you want to heat your home with renewable energy, lose the oil and save money?
 Here’s how to apply to possibly receive a free air-source heat pump!

 - If you are interested in reducing your annual home heating bills while eliminating your current oil heating system’s carbon emissions, and you and your home meet the eligibility criteria detailed below, please read ALL of the following instructions and then complete the application which follows.

-- If you have any application-specific questions that you feel are not answered below, please email your questions to us and we’ll address them as quickly as possible: firstname.lastname@example.org
+- If you have any application-specific questions that you feel are not answered below, please email us and we’ll address them as quickly as possible: email@example.com

-- Applications and required verification documents will be reviewed by the Juneau Carbon Offset Fund’s Advisory Committee as time and funding permit and will be considered on a first-come, first-serve basis.
+- Applications and required verification documents will be reviewed by our board of directors as time and funding permits and will be considered on a first-come, first-serve basis.
 The number of oil to heat pump conversions awarded will be based on available funding.
 If your application is accepted and adequate funds are unavailable, you will be notified and placed on our wait list.